ronancpl/HeavenMS/docs/feature_list.md

 * Bypassable PIN/PIC system for players that were already authenticated and are currently loggedin and active.
 * Accounts can be created automatically when trying to login on an inexistent account - credits to shavit.
 * Usage of Bcrypt (up-to-date) as the main password hashing algorithm, replacing old SHA's - credits to shavit.
-* Implemented matching system, on which all involved players accepts the term or at least one denies/times-out before an event takes place.
+* Implemented matching system, on which all involved players accept the term or at least one denies/times-out before an event takes place.
 * Implemented support for custom spawn areas for NPCs & mobs.

 Custom NPCs: